tsohil/jQuery-Form-Validator/README.md

 	// Position of error messages.
 Set the value to "top" if you want the error messages
 	// to be displayed in the top of the form.
 Otherwise you can set the value to
 	// "element", each error message will then be displayed beside the input field that
-	// it is refering to (default is 'top') errorMessagePosition : 'element',
+	// it is refering to (default is 'element') errorMessagePosition : 'top',

 	// Date format used when validating dates and birthdate. (default is yyyy-mm-dd) dateFormat : 'dd/mm/yyyy',